 More than 15 Victorian projects will share in $850,000 in funding over 2016/2017 through the National Bushfire Mitigation Programme.

-Emergency Management Victoria manages several grants programs on behalf of the state and commonwealth government.
+Emergency Management Victoria manages several grants programs and awards on behalf of the state and commonwealth government.

 Lessons management involves the identification and learning of lessons captured through assurance activities (including debriefing, monitoring and reviews) occurring before, during and after emergencies.

 Volunteers play a critical role in the delivery of emergency management across Victoria.
 There are over 100,000 volunteers throughout the State across a wide range of agencies, supported by paid staff.